stone-payments/stoneco-guidelines/backend/python/README.md

 9
 ```

-In general, functions developed in Python should take advantage of this property since the become more generic and can be reused in the future without having to worry about the type of objects they receive as parameters.
+In general, functions developed in Python should take advantage of this property since they become more generic and can be reused in the future without having to worry about the type of objects they receive as parameters.
 In this way, a function will be able to operate on object types that do not even exist yet.
 In case one of the objects processed by the function does not support the interfaces or protocols that are required by the function, the function will raise an error to indicate the case.

 ##### 11.1.3.
 Scopes